hpgrahsl/kryptonite-for-kafka/docs/kms/overview.md

 | **keyset encryption** | `kek_type=<provider>`, `key_source=CONFIG_ENCRYPTED` or `KMS_ENCRYPTED` | Cloud KMS key is used to encrypt/decrypt the keyset material with a key encryption key (KEK) |

 !!! note "KMS Storage & Encryption"
     These two capabilities are independent and can be mixed if necessary.
-For instance, while you could use GCP Secret Manager for keyset storage you might want to use AWS KMS for key encryption purposes.
+For instance, while you could use GCP Secret Manager for keyset storage you might want to use AWS KMS for keyset encryption.

 ---